srushtishinde/Cisco-Packet-Tracer-Static-Routing/README.md

+Check out this link to download Cisco Packet Tracer files for Static Routing using 1 , 2 and 3 Routers respectively.

 # Cisco-Packet-Tracer-Static-Routing
 Check the files to find the cisco packet tracer for static routing.
 All the configurations and connections with labels are made in the above attached files of packet tracer.